TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 What has changed?
 I really enjoy working with DI now.
 We don't have to include any configs nor configure directory to load services from.
 Everything default is created for us; everything **non-standard or weird is explicitly defined in the container**.

 The speed is amazing, and it will get only better once we figure out Laravel container bottlenecks.
-Thanks to GPT and a very neat tests suite that reported issues down to specific services, **I made the switch in under 6 hours** (removing tags took the longest).
+Thanks to GPT and a neat tests suite that reported broken places, I was able to make the switch **under 6 hours**.

 I really look for the next ideas once the dust settles.